 Student: Phone:

-e-mail:
+e-mai

 Supervisor: Phone:

-e-mail:
+e-mai 1:

-Internship Site: Seme ester / Year
+Internship Site: Seme ster / Year

-Instructions : Rate yourself / the trainee on each item by circlin in-between).
-Please remember to take into account the trainee expectations (these expectations shift over the course of trainir really is no information at all.
-Both the trainee and supervisors specific plans for addressing growth areas.
-Use the following scale to rate yourself / the trainee according 's development ag).
-Circle "no is should also list g to expectation cal level in confirmation of the confirmation considering on" only whe and growth er developme n there areas, plus ental level.
+Instructions : Rate yourself / the trainee on each item by circle in-between).
+Please remember to take into account the trained expectations (these expectations shift over the course of trained really is no information at all.
+Both the trainee and supervised specific plans for addressing growth areas.
+Use the following scale to rate yourself / the trainee according to the property of the trainee according to the property of the trainee according to the property of the property of the trainee according to the property of the property ee's development ling).
+Circle "no- ors should also list ang to expectation al level in original level in original control of the strengths as for his/he considering n" only when and growth er developme n there areas, plus ental level.

-N = No Information; $0 = Unsatisfactory;$ $1 = Minimally Accept$ able; $2 = Profi$ cient; $3 = 1$ Exceptional P erformance
+N = No Information; $0 = Unsatisfactory;$ $1 = Minimally Acce$ ptable; $2 = Profi$ cient; $3 = 1$ Exceptional P erformance

-Professionalism: Professional dress; punctuality (on-time to internship, meetings, su start/end sessions on time); follows policies and procedures; present professional to others; contributes meaningfully to the agency envious appropriate interactions with all agency personnel; makes thoughtful supervision and other feedback; communicates respect for the personnel actions; other professional expectations. ts self as a ronment through ul use of Student Supervisor Mid-Term N 0 1 2 3 N 0 1 2 3 Final N 0 1 2 3 N 0 1 2 3
+Professionalism: Professional dress; punctuality (on-time to internship, meetings, start/end sessions on time); follows policies and procedures; pres professional to others; contributes meaningfully to the agency en appropriate interactions with all agency personnel; makes though supervision and other feedback; communicates respect for the pe though actions; other professional expectations. ents self as a vironment through atful use of Student Supervisor Mid-Term N 0 1 2 3 N 0 1 2 3 Final N 0 1 2 3 N 0 1 2 3

 Basic Counselor Skills Mid-Term Final

-Employs basic counseling skills (paraphrasing, reflecting feeling & challenging, use of silence, etc.), in the development of a therapeut with clients, colleagues, and other professionals as needed.
+Employs basic counseling skills (paraphrasing, reflecting feeling challenging, use of silence, etc.), in the development of a therape with clients, colleagues, and other professionals as needed.
 Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3

 Case Conceptualization Mid-Term Final

 Ability to make sense of client material.
-Can generate a variety of hypotheses about the etiology and possible resolution of clients' co develop and articulate a plan for addressing client concerns based counseling principles, and which is consistent with the client's wor counselor's theoretical orientation. ncerns.
-Can on sound Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3
+Can generate a variety of hypotheses about the etiology and possible resolution of clients' develop and articulate a plan for addressing client concerns based counseling principles, and which is consistent with the client's we counselor's theoretical orientation. concerns.
+Can d on sound Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3

 Self-Awareness & Growth Mid-Term Final

 Recognizes own strengths and limitations.
-Understands impact of experiences and biases on session dynamics and case conceptualization continue exploring how self impacts clinical work.
-Willing to self-grow.
+Understands impact of experiences and biases on session dynamics and case conceptual continue exploring how self impacts clinical work.
+Willing to segrow.
 Is not defensive about feedback.
-Willing to seek help for peand growth when appropriate. tion.
-Willing to confront and Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3
+Willing to seek help for and growth when appropriate. ization.
+Willing to lf-confront and Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3

 Foundations Mid-Term Final

-Demonstrates willingness and ability to apply and adhere to ethical standards in clinical mental health counseling. and legal Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3
+Demonstrates willingness and ability to apply and adhere to ethic standards in clinical mental health counseling. cal and legal Student Supervisor N 0 1 2 3 N 0 1 2 3 N 0 1 2 3 N 0 1 2 3

-Assiliant to the second the second the second to the secon 1.4 Mid-Term Final
+Analisa Innovatadas afamblis assault tradition (1) 1 Mid-Term Final

-Applies knowledge of public mental health policy, financing, and r processes to improve service delivery opportunities in clinical men Student N 0 1 2 3 N 0 1 2 3
+Applies knowledge of public mental health policy, financing, and processes to improve service delivery opportunities in clinical management.
+Student N 0 1 2 3 N 0 1 2 3

 counseling.
 Supervisor N 0 1 2 3 N 0 1 2 3